• Loftus Hot Springs is a geothermal oasis near the Middle Fork Boise River

 Loftus Hot Springs Experience

-The hot springs consist of two volunteer-built pools located on a hillside just above Middle Fork Boise River Road.
+This hot springs location encompasses two volunteer-built pools on a hillside just above Middle Fork Boise River Road.
 The upper grotto pool receives water from a small hot waterfall.
-The temperature is about 110°F and can vary depending on weather conditions.
-The water from the top pool cascades down to the second pool, cooling to 104°F. The pools have sandy bottoms, lined with boulders and reinforced with mortar.
+The temperature there fluctuates around 110°F (43°C) depending on weather conditions.
+The water from the top pool then cascades down to the second pool, cooling to around 104°F (40°C).
+The pools have sandy bottoms, lined with boulders and reinforced with mortar.

-Because temperatures vary (especially in the upper pool), it' wise to test the water before fully immersing; some spots may be too hot.
+Because temperatures vary (especially in the upper pool), it is wise to test the water before fully getting into it - some spots may be too hot.

 Caution.
 Watch out for poison oak along the riverbank and around the hot springs.